error

 Skip to main content

-The KPMG Children’s Books Ireland Awards are recognised as the most prestigious awards for children's books in Ireland, north and south and celebrate the best of Irish writing and illustration for young people.
-The Awards have been running for over thirty years and offer a total prize fund of €16,000 across six categories.
+The KPMG Children’s Books Ireland Awards are recognised as the most prestigious awards for children's books in Ireland, north and south and celebrate the best of Irish writing and illustration for young readers, while championing the importance of reading in every child’s life.

 As part of the KPMG Children’s Books Ireland Awards, children across the country take part in Junior Juries, where their votes decide the winner of the annual Junior Juries’ Award.
 This island-wide programme invites schools, libraries, and book clubs to read, discuss and evaluate shortlisted books, giving young readers a meaningful voice in the awards process.